Future Marketing specialty

 A vague time claim reads as marketing, not proof.

-Drop a headline, a subject line, an ad, or a landing-page hero in front of the room and run the session.
-Each persona reacts in their own voice — what they'd forward, what they'd scroll past, where the claim feels like proof and where it reads as marketing.
-Then probe the pushback: ask the follow-up, surface the real objection, and watch where the room agrees and where it splits on dissent.
+The future facilitator bot could put a headline, subject line, ad, or landing-page hero in front of a composed room.
+Each persona would react in their own voice — what they'd forward, what they'd scroll past, where the claim feels like proof, and where it reads as marketing — while follow-up probes surface the real objection.

 Variant A B2C · 25–34 Category buyer Evaluation